neel1996/gitconvex/ui/README.md

 Fork the repo and raise a new Pull Request to merge your branch with the `development` branch of this repo.
 Once the review is complete, the PR will be approved and merged with `master`

+##### API schema request

+The backend is powered by graphql and if your changes require a separate query / mutation to be created to communicate with the server, then suggest your schema in the [api_schema.graphql](api_schema.graphql) file.
 ### Setup

 After cloning the repo, follow the steps mentioned below to setup the react app,